RackunSec/Penetration-Testing-Grimoire/Vulnerabilities/Buffer Overflows/remote-buffer-overflow.md

 As you can see, this embedded a new substring at offset of 524 bytes of "ABCD" and then re-filled the rest of the bytes to equal 1024 total again.
 Now, if we send this to the Brainpan.exe service on our Windows VM from our Attacker VM, the EIP should say "ABCD" backwards in hexadecimal format as so, `44434241`

 ## Find the ESP
-Next, we need to find out where in the application we have a `JMP ESP` Assemblyt instruction.
+Next, we need to find out where in the application we have a `JMP ESP` Assembly instruction.
 But before we search Brainpan.exe for that instruction, we need the "byte code" format of the instruction.
 This is the hexadecimal representation of the Assembly instruction that the CPU reads.
 We can do this with the `nasm_shell` utility in Metasploit Framework.
 ```
 root@attacker:~# /infosec/exploitation/metasploit-framework/tools/exploit/nasm_shell.rb
 nasm> jmp esp